 But few IT organizations are in fire-drill mode, which is contrary to the scenario some industry experts predicted.
 In fact, according to many of the nearly 400 storage professionals attending the Storage Decisions 2001 Conference being held here this week, this isn't the time to forgo other initiatives to focus solely on disaster recovery.
 If anything, the tragedy has raised questions about the future of their storage management plans and even put some programs on hold.

 Gary Wierman, storage management system analyst, The Boeing Company, Seattle, said that his big concern is whether the attacks mean some vendors will be refocusing their strategy.
-He wants to see what they're going to do before he moves forward with his own storage plans and doesn't think this
+He wants to see what they're going to do before he moves forward with his own storage plans and doesn't think this is the time to make a move on any major initiatives.

 Boeing is undergoing massive layoffs as a result of the weakened economy.